 5. China Town

-China Town in Bangkok is a unique mix between the Chinese and Thai culture.
+China Town in Bangkok is a unique mix of the Chinese and Thai cultures.
 It’s the perfect place for people who enjoy beautiful temples, interesting street food and just everyday beautiful streets.
-You can spend hours here shopping at chinese markets and indulging in delicious food.
+You can spend hours here shopping at Chinese markets and indulging in delicious food.